GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-116/index.md

 Check out [Picture-in-picture for any element](/docs/web-platform/document-picture-in-picture/)  for more details and examples.

-## `notRestoredReasons` property. {: #not-restored-reasons }

-Modern browsers provide an optimization feature for history navigation called the [back/forward cache](https://web.dev/bfcache/), or bfcache.
-It enables an instant loading experience when users go back to a page they have already visited.

-Check out this video of bfcache in action to understand the speed up it can bring to navigations:

-{% YouTube 'cuPsdRckkF0' %}

-Pages can be blocked from entering the bfcache or be evicted while in bfcache for different reasons, some required by a specification and some specific to browser implementations.

-Previously, there was no way for developers to find out why their pages were blocked from using the bfcache in the field, though there was a test in Chrome DevTools.

-To enable monitoring in the field, the `PerformanceNavigationTiming` class has been extended to include a `notRestoredReasons` property.

-This returns an object containing related information on all frames present in the document:

-* Details such as frame ID and name, to help identify them in the HTML.
-* Whether they were blocked from using the bfcache.
-* Reasons why they were blocked from using the bfcache.

-This allows developers to take action to make those pages bfcache-compatible, thereby improving site performance.

-Check out [not restored reasons API](/docs/web-platform/bfcache-notrestoredreasons/) for the code sample to find out the reasons your site might not be using bfcache, so you don’t miss out on a performance boost.

 ## DevTools missing stylesheets debugging improvements. {: #missing-stylesheets-debug }

 DevTools got a number of improvements to identify and debug issues with missing stylesheets.